Skip to content

 }

 We now defined a single entry-point to our rendering (this makes debugging issues a lot easier).
-Anytime you need to update UI, just set a new Render Model.
+Anytime you need to update UI, just call the composable with a new Output.

-Now that we have our rendering logic setup, let's define how we create the Render Model and handle user events.
+Now that we have our rendering logic setup, let's define how we create the Output and handle user events.
 To have a dynamic UI that changes as user interacts with it requires some sort of state.

 State